Therapy in Chester and all of NJ

 There could be many reasons for this sudden change (e.g. depression, social anxiety etc.) but you have a gut feeling that your child might be getting singled out or picked on.
 If that is the case, then it might be that your son or daughter is being bullied at school, after school activities, during sports, or on social media.
 Many kids who are bullied are too ashamed to report it to their parents or to their teachers.

-In addition to my work as a therapist, I am also a school social worker and Anti-Bullying Specialist.
-I have worked with many students who were victims to bullying.
-They expressed to me what it's like to be bullied which includes feeling:
+Leslie Zindulka is also a school social worker and anti-bullying specialist, in addition to her work as a therapist.
+She has worked with many students who were victims to bullying.
+They expressed to her what it's like to be bullied which includes feeling:

 - Left out